BizTalkCommunity/BizTalk-MapperExtensions-Functoid-Wizard/README.md

 To use this project template just run the setup file available on "Installation Files" folder and after the installation finished you will be able to see a new option in your Visual Studio BizTalk projects.

-Fore more informations here: http://sandroaspbiztalkblog.wordpress.com/2012/08/06/biztalk-mapperextensions-functoid-wizard/
+Fore more informations here: [BizTalk MapperExtensions Functoid Wizard](https://blog.sandro-pereira.com/2017/03/27/biztalk-mapperextensions-functoid-wizard-biztalk-server-2016/)

 ## About Us
 This project was made along with my fellow team members.